A Portal Experiment: Digital Cartography

-The work is a part of the ongoing project “A Portal Experiment” and took part, as cartographic node, in the exhibition autobiographical.rituals (Transmediale/CTM Festival Vorspiel 2017).
+The work is a part of the project “A Portal Experiment” and was part of homonymous videoinstallation at the exhibition autobiographical.rituals (Transmediale/CTM Festival Vorspiel 2017).

 *A Portal Experiment